 Welcome!
 Below we have answers to some of the questions visitors often ask.

-NOTE: Due to the pandemic, visitors will be unable to physically access the libraries.
+Miller Library is closed to visitors for the summer.
 Please contact your local public library to see if they have access to any of the materials you are seeking.

 I’m interested in borrowing books.

 Retired employees, family members, and patrons with an active library card at a Maine InfoNet library are all welcome to use their card to borrow books from the Colby libraries.
 This includes people at Bates, Bowdoin, Waterville Public Library, and many more.
 See here for more on your borrowing privileges.

 What services can visitors use?

 Colby visitors may browse the books or use microfilm for genealogical research.

 How do I get to the libraries from out of town?